Are you one of thousands of investors who have been misled in relation to The Dolphin Trust investment scheme?

 Many of the people who have lost money are not experienced investors, and have invested their entire life savings into The Dolphin Trust.
 The BBC report tells of warehouse worker, Roy from Kent, who transferred £35,000 from his pension and expected to receive money back in March 2019.
 This never came.

-In many cases, pension holders who invested into The Dolphin Trust were told by unregulated salesmen working for separate companies, and paid 20% commission at the time, that they would almost double their money if they lent their savings for five years to Dolphin Trust.
+In many cases, pension holders who invested into The Dolphin Trust were told by unregulated salesmen working for separate companies, and paid up to 20% commission at the time, that they would almost double their money if they lent their savings for five years to Dolphin Trust.

 The scheme was often recommended to individuals by an Independent Financial Adviser (IFA) who advised their clients to invest via a SIPP (Self-Invested Personal Pension).